-When you’ve set up your new international franchise unit, or master franchise, you'll need to think about ways you can monitor its progress.
-Having been established in a different country, it's highly likely that you won't be present the vast majority of the time.
-This means that you need to implement robust communication protocols, request regular updates and reports, and work with people you can trust.
+When you’ve set up your new international franchise unit or master franchise, you'll need to think about ways you can monitor its progress.
+Since it’s established in a different country, it's highly likely you won't be nearby the vast majority of the time.
+This means you will need to implement robust communication protocols, request regular updates and reports, and work with people you can trust.

-As you can see, there’s a lot to think about if you’re considering international expansion.
+As you can see, there is a lot to think about if you’re considering international expansion.
 It’s not as simple as finding a franchisee in a new territory and getting them to sign a franchise agreement.
-Preparation is key to this process, and you won't have a good chance of success unless you take your time, find trustworthy collaborators, and perform thorough due diligence.
-However, the rewards associated with international expansion are more than worth the effort - so get started planning and preparing as soon as you can!
+Preparation is key to this process, and you won't have a good chance of success unless you take your time, find trustworthy collaborators and perform thorough due diligence.
+However, the rewards associated with international expansion are more than worth the effort - so get planning and preparing as soon as you can!